ji-zai/personal-site/content/essays/seek-truth.md

 Seeking truth enables you to make better decisions, manage stress more effectively, be more productive, think longer term, and be more ambitious.

-And importantly, any worthwhile human creation is constructed on some truth: about the world, or mind.
+And importantly, any worthwhile human creation is based on some truth(s): about the world, or mind.
 Doing great work requires the ability to seek truth.

 As AI improves exponentially fast, the value of truth seeking rises in tandem.

+You have no choice but to get great at it.
 And fortunately, it's a skill that can be trained.

 To understand truth seeking, we need to understand delusion.